decentralizedsecurity/bls-hsm/README.md

 ## Usage

 This is still work in progress and there are still some missing features.
-For example, the validator need to provide the signing root in all signing request.
+For example, the validator doesn't support all the eth2 blocks and cannot import scrypt keystores, only pbkdf2.
 Apart from the signature method, we also implement the methods to retrieve keys and check the status.
 The remote signer listen for HTTP requests over a serial port, process them and sends the response over serial too.
 If you want to test it with a Eth 2.0 client you first need to setup a Socket to Serial bridge, which is provided by [bridge.go](remote-signer/bridge.go).
 In order to build it you have to run `go mod init bridge`, `go mod tidy` and `go build`.
 You must specify the serial port when launching it (`./bridge <COMport>`).
 Here are some output examples:

 <details>
   <summary>Expand</summary>